-The barometric pressure sensor is located behind the Teflon screen next to the relative humidity sensor on the same circuit board.
+The barometric pressure sensor is located through a panel secured with screws and next to the relative humidity sensor on the same circuit board.
 It measures the atmospheric pressure in the range of 500 to 1100 hPa.
+The barometer chip is calibrated at the factory and is replaced with the RH chip at the time of maintenance.